Autism Spectrum Disorder

 Autism Spectrum Disorder (ASD) is a neural developmental disability, which typically causes a person to have difficulty with social and communication skills.
-An ASD child will often prefer to stick to a set of familiar activities, and will resist changes to daily routines.
+A child with ASD will often prefer to stick to a set of familiar activities, and will resist changes to daily routines.
 ASD is a wide-spectrum disorder, which means that no two people with Autism will have exactly the same symptoms or severity of symptoms.
 In this article we will review the symptoms of ASD, as well as how it is assessed and treated.

-Signs a Child may have Autism Spectrum Disorder
+Signs a Child May Have Autism Spectrum Disorder

 For a child to be diagnosed with Autism, there needs to be abnormalities with their interpersonal skills, as well as peculiar behaviours that are persistent across different scenarios in the child’s life.
 You, their teacher and/or other parents might observe a range of behaviours including:

-Difficulty responding to or initiating social interactions.
+- Difficulty responding to or initiating social interactions.
 Often preferring to be by themselves rather than with people.

-Appearing to not understand what people want or say.
+- Appearing to not understand what people want or say.

-Very inflexible adherence to routines.
+- Very inflexible adherence to routines.

-Extremely fixated interests on any particular topic.
+- Extremely fixated interests on any particular topic.

-Unusual sensitivity to audial, visual or physical stimulus.
+- Unusual sensitivity to audial, visual or physical stimulus.